 BETA PHOTO: Gives a feel for the middle pitches.
 Photo: Rober...

 Buzz Cut is a quality line that never ended up making the guidebook.
 The rock quality for the first three pitches is very good, and the crux is steep and fun.
-Itís a nice route for those looking for a half day climb in the 5.10 range.
-Especially if you want to check out a new gully and arenít about to jump on Lost Cities or Atlantis.
+Its a nice route for those looking for a half day climb in the 5.10 range.
+Especially if you want to check out a new gully and arent about to jump on Lost Cities

 To get an idea of the route, go to the Narrows Overlook and look across the gully to the upper terrace of rock on the other side of Prisoner of Your Hairdo.
 There is a large, 500 foot or so, left-facing dihedral that splits the upper wall.
-This is the Buzz CutÖ you canít miss it.
+This is the Buzz Cut

-Pitch three has two options.
-Either continue directly up the crack in the corner, at nice steep 5.8 climbing on quality rock, that evidently pulls a 5.9 bulge in a wide chimney section before a nice ledge....
-Or climb the hand crack that starts about 10 feet to your right on the same ledge.
-This crack (5.9+ or so) pulls through some bulges and gets thin in a few spots Ė the climbing is a lot of fun, but itís definitely a bit dirty and bushy in spots.
-If you choose this right crack variation, climb until it starts getting chossy, before a roof section, and traverse back left to a ledge.
-This ledge is also where the 5.8/5.9 corner pitch ends - about 50 meters from the top of pitch 2.
+P3.
+Two options.
+Continue directly up the main crack system on steep 5.8 climbing on quality rock (reminiscent of Russian Arete), evidently pulling through a 5.9 bulge in a wide chimney section before a ledge.
+Option two... climb the hand crack that starts about 10 feet to your right on the P2 belay ledge.
+This crack (5.9+) pulls through some bulges and gets thin in a few spots.
+The climbing is a lot of fun, but its definitely a bit dirty and bushy in spots.
+If you choose this right crack variation, climb until it starts getting chossy (before a roof section) then traverse back left to a ledge.
+Same belay ledge for both variations - about 50 meters from the top of P2.

 It's nice to have a few small TCUs and doubles from yellow TCU to #4 Camalot, one set of stoppers.

 BETA PHOTO: From the base.
 Quite a bit more than 20 minutes, e...